radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 ---
-title: Welcome to The Doodleverse
+title: The Doodleverse (SOLD OUT)
 subtitle: You Want Weird Right!?
-image: 'img/doodleverse-23-homeward.png'
+image: 'img/ddv-93-eternal-flower.jpg'
-desc: "The doodleverse is dream-like universe where anything is possible.
-Singing trees.
-One-eyed birds with worm tongues.
-Giant jellyfish."
+desc: "The Doodleverse is something between a fever dream and a vibrant paradise—it’s certainly not of this world.
+Meet all kinds of weird and wonderful creatures in a variety of dream-like scenes—trees with eyes, castle clouds, vicious plants, creepy hills, and tons of one-eyed birds!"
 categories: ['Projects', 'Illustration', 'NFT']
 tags: ['NFT', 'The100DayProject']
 background_color: "black"